Azure/azure-resource-provider-sdk/README.md

 # Windows Azure Store SDK

 If you are looking for technical information and guides on how to integrate products and services with the [Windows Azure Store](http://www.windowsazure.com/en-us/store/overview/), you have come to the right place.
+This SDK describes how to write a web service that allows users to purchase your offering from the Windows Azure Store and manage it from the Windows Azure Management Portal.

 ![overview](https://raw.github.com/WindowsAzure/azure-resource-provider-sdk/master/docs/images/azure-store1.png)